lcthomas/engl6701s24/course-calendar.md

     - Browse and familiarize yourself with the table of contents, <https://dhdebates.gc.cuny.edu/projects/debates-in-the-digital-humanities>
 - Matthew K. Gold and Lauren F. Klein, “The Digital Humanities, Moment to Moment,” from *Debates in the Digital Humanities 2023* (2023), <https://dhdebates.gc.cuny.edu/read/debates-in-the-digital-humanities-2023/section/a7fa1e96-e1cb-4b98-9ce1-37a3152010db>
     - Browse and familiarize yourself with the table of contents, <https://dhdebates.gc.cuny.edu/projects/debates-in-the-digital-humanities-2023>
 - Select one of the other volumes in the Debates in Digital Humanities series whose titles do not include years listed on this page: <https://dhdebates.gc.cuny.edu/> (i.e., not 2012, 2016, 2019, or 2023).
 Read the introduction to your selected volume and browse the table of contents.
-To prepare for discussion of your selected volume in class, bring written answers to the following questions in your notes:
+To prepare for discussion of your selected volume in class, bring written answers to the following questions in your notes.
+See the [Course Requirements & Expectations page](https://lindsaythomas.net/engl6701s24/course-requirements-expectations.html){:target="_blank"} for more about your notes.:
     - How does this volume articulate its place within or adjacent to the digital humanities?
     - How does this volume work to constitute the field of the digital humanities?